1Deaa/push_swap-v2/README.md

 | `rrr` | reverse rotate a + reverse rotate b | both `rra` and `rrb`                                   |

 ## Algorithm
+Partition stack A into 4 parts and push the first part to B then partition the remaining elements in A into 4 parts and push to B repeat till there's nothing in A then return the largest value to A until B is empty

 Stack A unsorted
 <div>
 <img src="https://github.com/user-attachments/assets/be2b524e-1ea1-4887-830e-afa3cba871ce" width="450" height="400">